Diver (Nico Touches the Walls song): Background

 In 2010, of all the new songs performed during the tour "Michi Naki Michi", "Diver" had the most requests to be released as a single.
-At the request of fans, the band brushed up the song, rearranging it after its initial concert version and presented it as the opening theme for "Naruto Shippuuden".
+At the request of fans, the band brushed up the song, rearranging it after its initial concert version and presented it as the opening theme for "Naruto Shippuden".
 The coupling track, "Yuujou Sanka", has only been performed once, at NICO's first ever one-band show, and the song had nearly disappeared.
 It was performed again during NICO's first school festival tour, and was widely talked about.
 It's an innovative song, filled with memories from Mitsumura's (vocal, guitar) own school festival.
 The bonus tracks were recorded at CC Lemon Hall, on October 7, at the 2010 concert "EastxWest Apollo and Luna ~Night of Luna~".

 Promotion

-The song was the eighth opening from the hit anime series Naruto Shippuden.
+The song was the eighth opening from the anime television series Naruto: Shippuden.
 It was the band's second tie-up with the Naruto franchise, after "Broken Youth" (used as the sixth ending).